List of Northwestern University residences: Ayers College of Commerce and Industry

+The current president is Preena Shroff.
+The vice president is Shreya Mahesh.
+The treasurer is Julia Xu.
+The academic affairs chair is Anurag Chapagain.

 Chapin Hall (Humanities Residential College)

 Originally built in 1901, Julia A. Chapin Hall became a women's dorm for Northwestern University in 1967.
 However, in the fall of 1979, Northwestern gave the dorm to the Humanities College, thus establishing the Humanities Residential College at Chapin Hall.
 One of the smaller dorms, Chapin Hall houses 72 students in the biggest doubles on campus.

 Chapin Hall has been renovated but maintained its patterned ceilings, wooden floors, and large stairways.
 The hall also includes a small library, three kitchenettes, a media lounge, and War Room containing an assortment of board games, a piano, and computers.

 Chapin Hall is also known for partnering with Helicon, a literary and arts magazine founded by Chapin alumnae.

 East Fairchild (Communications Residential College, CRC)

 East Fairchild's focus is mass media, attracting students interested in film, television, radio and journalism.
 Informal lectures, known as firesides, often feature journalists and filmmakers.

 CRC was built in 1981 as part of a $23 million South Campus project, which included the construction of 1861 Sheridan, 1835 Hinman and other residence halls.
 A $2 million gift from the Sherman Fairchild Foundation helped provide equipment and finance other expenses for the residential college.
 CRC's equipment includes a radio station, WXRU 640 AM, as well as two movie-screening rooms.

 In 1987, a beloved and talented CRC resident, named Will Arnold, died in his sleep due to an arrhythmia.
 Will had been the college's equipment chair, and a fundraiser was inaugurated in his honor with half the proceeds going to the American Heart Association and half for CRC equipment and events.
 The fundraiser is called Radiothon, and it spans 50 hours of student-run radio shows.
 Events include a date auction, drag show, and a goods auction, with items and gift certificates donated by area merchants.